 1. A reader, Graham, has tried this at home and says another option is to add the yolk to the coffee with the sweet milk and whisk all together.
 The foam will then rise to the top.

-2. If you don’t want to make it with Vietnamese coffee, an alternative in the USA is Cafe du Monde’s coffee with Chicory from New Orleans.
+2. If you don’t want to make it with Vietnamese coffee, an alternative in the USA is Cafe du Monde’s coffee with chicory from New Orleans.
 In an interview with Vietnamese-American author and chef Andrea Nguyen, she notes:

 Well, when Vietnamese people came to the U.S. in the mid-’70s, many of them settled in New Orleans.
 Their coffee back home was intense and bitter; the chicory in Café du Monde really matched that flavour, so the people who started working there got a taste of this coffee and started telling others in the community.
 It was a really small, tight-knit community, so word traveled to all over country.